-I am an assistant professor of higher education and policy at the University of Florida.
-I am also an affiliate of the Institute of Higher Education at the University of Florida.
+I am an assistant professor of higher education and policy with an affiliation in the Institute of Higher Education at the University of Florida.

 In my work I have examined how students weigh factors like distance and cost when choosing a college and the effect of college participation on both economic outcomes and civic behaviors.
 I have also used poststratification techniques to improve the representativeness of survey responses among former students who exited early and to produce state-level estimates of low-income college enrollment using non-representative data.
 I have a particular interest in students’ access to broadband: how it varies across student populations, its connection to past housing policy, and its relationship to online course enrollments.
 See my publications and working papers pages for a complete list of my papers and my GitHub profile for links to replication files for many of my projects.

-I earned my doctorate in leadership and policy studies from Vanderbilt University in 2017, master’s from the University of Chicago in 2008, and bachelor’s from Vanderbilt in 2006.
+I earned my doctorate in leadership and policy studies from Vanderbilt University in 2017, master’s in the humanities from the University of Chicago in 2008, and bachelor’s in music and English from Vanderbilt in 2006.